-Enter the total of the amounts on lines 1a through 1e in column E.
+Enter the total of column E, lines 1a through 1e.

 Lines 4a-4e - Direct Related Expenses

 Describe and enter amounts of direct expenses on the same letter line as the corresponding Utah nonbusiness income is listed on lines 1a through 1e.
 Direct related expenses include wages, interest, depreciation, etc. (UC §59-7-101).